SysKitTeam/docs-spdockit/requirements/system-requirements.md

 ### Running on a workstation

-The application can be installed on a workstation with Windows 10, Windows 8 or Windows 7 operating system, but you will not be able to load new SharePoint farm settings, but only connect to an existing SPDocKit database and open already saved farm settings.
+The application can be installed on a workstation with __Windows 10, Windows 8 or Windows 7 operating system__, but you will not be able to load new SharePoint farm settings, but only connect to an existing SPDocKit database and open already saved farm settings.

-From the version 5.2., SPDocKit installed on a workstation also supports connecting to any SharePoint 2010, SharePoint 2013, SharePoint 2016 or SharePoint Online site and real-time viewing and management of permissions.
+From the version 5.2., SPDocKit installed on a workstation also supports connecting to any __SharePoint 2010, SharePoint 2013, SharePoint 2016 or SharePoint Online__ site and real-time viewing and management of permissions.

 * Hardware:
   * CPU – any Windows 7, Windows 8 or Windows 10 capable CPU